|about us | conferences | links | contact | home|

 A number of international networks operate today in the area of energy and the sustainability cities, and all are in the process of exploring the best manner in which the nature of the internet and the world wide web can be exploited to productive ends.
 Some are listed in the reference section of this paper.
 It is instructive to remember that the internet itself, by now a vital global infrastructure, is highly dependent on fossil fuel and needs a strategic action plan to base it on renewable and sustainable energy sources, through the introduction of suitably distributed, even ubiquitous power supply systems.

-crucial in the making of policy (Droege).
-Integration of
+is crucial in the making of policy (Droege).
+Integration

 3.3 Climate-stable Development